Areas of Study

 Event Details

 For those holding a B.S.
-Degree from an accredited university, the PoSSUM Scientist Astronaut Qualification Program is held either at Florida Tech or Embry-Riddle Aeronautical University.
+Degree from an accredited university, AST 101 'Fundamentals of Astronautics' (PoSSUM) is held at Florida Tech.
+It is a five-day, fully immersive training program that

 more